datumforge/datum/README.md

 **NOTE: you still have to make intelligent decisions around things like the presence / integration of hooks, interceptors, policies, etc. This is saving you about 10 seconds of copy-paste, so don't over estimate the automation, here.

-To geenrate a new schema, you can run `task newschema -- [yourschemaname]` where you replace the name within `[]`.
+To generate a new schema, you can run `task newschema -- [yourschemaname]` where you replace the name within `[]`.
 Please be sure to note that this isn't a command line flag so there's a space between `--` and the name.